anushaghimire/MechaCar_Statistical_Analysis/README.md

 ### Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+Yes.
+The linear model predicts the mpg of MechaCar prototypes because the r squared value is 0.71 which means there is 71%

 ## Deliverable 2
 ## Summary Statistics on Suspension Coils